gwsec-paul/GW-Security-Documentation/README.md

 The point is that having simpler text files is easier to find information, less prompt to corrupt and easier to modify.

-You can also make more complex things like tables or [hyperlinks](https://www.markdownguide.org/cheat-sheet/)
+- You can also make more complex things like, bullets tables or [hyperlinks](https://www.markdownguide.org/cheat-sheet/)

+- [ ] Or checkboxes for future updates or unsolved issues.